HardcoreMagazine/SelenicSparkApp3/README.md

 # SelenicSparkApp3

-SelenicSpark3 is a third and a final generation of my home-made ready-to-deploy web forum/blog application created using (rather) modern tech stack: .NET 8 WebAPI (OpenAPI), ReactTS + Vite + TailwindCSS.
+SelenicSpark3 is a third and a final generation of my home-made ready to deploy web forum/blog app created using modern tech stack: .NET 8 WebAPI (OpenAPI) + Docker, ReactTS + Vite + TailwindCSS.

+# WORK IN PROGRESS*

 ## Features: